-If your child wets the bed every night, the 2am routine of stripping sheets, remaking the bed and resettling an upset child can become one of the most grinding parts of parenting.
-The two mattress protectors quick-change method is a simple layering system that cuts that process from fifteen minutes to under two.
-No special equipment.
-No extra washing at midnight.
-Just a sensible bit of preparation before bed that most parents wish someone had told them years earlier.
+If your child wets the bed every night, the 2am routine of stripping sheets, remaking the bed, and resettling an upset child can become one of the most exhausting parts of parenting.
+The two mattress protectors quick-change method is a simple layering system that reduces that process from fifteen minutes to under two.
+No special equipment needed, no extra washing at midnight—just a bit of preparation before bed that most parents wish they had known years earlier.

 What the Quick-Change Method Actually Is

 The principle is straightforward.
-Before your child goes to bed, you layer the bedding in this order:
+Before your child goes to bed, layer the bedding in this order:

 - Mattress protector (first layer) — fitted directly onto the mattress